 For decades, we've been hearing how everyone should 'take responsibility for their actions,' and that we are each responsible for our 'success' (or lack thereof).
 And because this is obviously pretty glib, it's fostered a kind of reflexive denial in others.
 As such, we seem to me stuck in a false dichotomy, which leads us us to ignore a very important point.
 Namely, that we are actively socialized not to take responsibility for our actions, and not to apply our values, for a large part of our lives.
 Namely, when we perform institutional roles, especially but not limited to when we do 'our jobs.'
 And that seems to me a pretty important omission, given the amount of time we spend acting out such roles (aside from 'worker', 'boss' or 'manager', also 'student', 'teacher', 'parent' and so on), because of how influential those institutions are, and because what we do while working for institutions tends to affect how we think and act 'privately'.*

 Everybody knows that human societies have long been organized hierarchically, and many people in fact believe that complex society requires this.
-Largely unknown however is the fact that there is a great deal of evidence that suggests that institutionalized hierarchy is very much a late-comer to human evolution, and that this became the dominant mode
+Largely unknown however is the fact that there is a great deal of evidence that suggests that institutionalized hierarchy is very much a latecomer to human evolution, becoming dominant only after a very long period in which humans maintained a rough (if violent) egalitarianism, which was in fact instrumental to our evolution into big-brained, fairly egalitarian social apes (alongside the Neanderthals and Denisovans).

 Both David Harvey and Noam Chomsky have done a lot to analyze and explain the rise of neoliberalism.
 Both have pointed out that it should primarily be understood as a political project aimed at discouraging and disenfranchising 'ordinary' people, which gained steam shortly after the ‘social unrest’ of the 1960s.
 David Harvey has frequently pointed out that the neoliberal counterrevolution was kicked off by the publication of the conservative 'Powell Memo', while Noam Chomsky’s emphasized that elite liberals were equally outraged by what they termed "an excess of democracy".
 Pointing to the Trilateral Commission's The Crisis of Democracy, he notes the following: